alexieyizhe/uni-notes/2A/MATH 239/Notes/2018-10-17-handshake+bipartite_graphs.md

+### Regular Graphs

+A graph in which every vertex has degree $k$ is called a $k$-**regular** graph.

+A complete graph is an example of a regular graph, but not every regular graph is a complete graph.

 # Bipartite Graphs

 A graph $(V, E)$ is __bipartite__ if $V$ partitions into two sets $X$ and $Y$ such that every edge has one vertex in $X$ and one vertex in $Y$.